1

 Kathryn has dedicated her career and time in identifying opportunities to achieve better outcomes for whatever organisations she works with and create change for the betterment of people and planet.

-Kathryn brings a wealth of knowledge and experience to the eWater Board including her work at the Sydney Water Corporation as Resilience and Climate Changer Adaptation Manager, where is she is leading complex programs of work to support Sydney Water anticipates, prepares, and adapts to changing circumstances.
-As System and Asset Planner at Sydney Water, she also integrated planning of water/wastewater services to sustainably improve liveability for the growing population of Sydney.
+Kathryn brings a wealth of knowledge and experience to the eWater Board including her work at the Sydney Water Corporation as Resilience and Climate Changer Adaptation Manager, where she is leading complex programs of work to support Sydney Water.
+As System and Asset Planner at Sydney Water, she also integrated the planning of water/wastewater services to sustainably improve liveability for the growing population of Sydney.

 Kathryn is a passionate water professional and has been a member of the International Water Association and Australia Water Association strategic councils, providing advice to their Boards of Directors.